Jermesa-Studio/JRS_Vehicle_Physics_Controller/README.md

 # Introduction:

 The JRS Vehicle Physics Controller scripts allows you to create realistic and responsive vehicle behavior in your Unity game or simulation.

-These script handles various aspects of vehicle physics, including steering, acceleration, braking, vehicle light system and even dust particle effects.
+These script handles various aspects of vehicle physics, including steering, acceleration, braking, vehicle light system, door animations and even dust particle effects.
+Supports keyboard and mobile input.
+Adjust Motor Force, Max Steer Angle, Brake Force, and Gear Ratios.
+Enable 4x4 drive mode for better off-road performance.

 In this guide, we'll explore the different parameters available in the Inspector of each script and how to use them to customize your vehicle's behavior.

 This guide include a step-by-step explanation of the JS C# scripts for the Vehicle, including the parameters in the Inspector and how to use them effectively.